jentery/mdia200v3/index.md

 ### Late Submissions and Extensions

-I've a 24-hour grace period (no questions asked, no email required, and no penalties) for every Worksheet in this course.
-This means that I will not penalize you for submitting any worksheet a day after it's due in Brightpsace.
-A late penalty of 5 points per business day will apply after 24 hours.
+I've a 24-hour grace period (no questions asked, no email required, and no penalties) for every worksheet in this course.
+A late penalty of five points per business day will apply after 24 hours.
 I do not consider weekends or holidays to be business days.

 I will not accept worksheets more than two weeks after they are due and cannot accept the portfolio more than three days after it is due.